 For a punch of color in the kitchen, consider adding a bright, new tablecloth or placemats.
-In the family room or living room, re-cover throw cushions in bright, clean spring colors, or if the cost is comparable, and often it is, store your old ones and buy new ones.
+In the family room or living room, re-cover throw cushions in bright, clean colors, or if the cost is comparable, and often it is, store your old ones and buy new ones.

 7. Recycle and repurpose a garage-sale find.

 Use your imagination for a new-to-you item.
 Give it a good cleaning and a fresh coat of paint.
 "I have been known to spray paint almost anything!" says Charlotte.
 "Lamps are great.
 You can find really, cheap lamps at yard sales.
 Take it home, spray paint, and put a new shade on, and you have a new lamp."

 8. Art, professionally framed, can be found in galleries, high-end boutiques, and dollar stores.

 "Or," says Brigitte, "buy a canvas and make your own."
 She displays her children's art on a clothesline like apparatus she picked up at IKEA.
 It runs along the wall in a hallway, and at Christmas time, it can also be used to display cards.

 9. A bright new area rug can provide a pop of color on wood or laminate floors.

 Look for remnant ends at carpet stores.
 They cost considerably less than a comparable rug.
 Duct tape carefully applied to the underside edges can keep errant threads in check.